wizeTaThanhLuong/mf-kessai-rxjs-express/README.md

 ## Fix Errors
  - The `runtime.ts` file has some type definition errors, so it need to leave some `// @ts-ignore` comments.
-The source uses some built-in modules of DOM (FormData, XMLHTTPRequest) which's only supported by web browser.
- Therefore, it's need to be installed with [@types/form-data](https://www.npmjs.com/package/@types/form-data) and [xmlhttprequest](https://www.npmjs.com/package/xmlhttprequest) package.
-But, the `xmlhttprequest` does not have supported typescript version, and we must use `require` instead `import` for using this module.

   - [See more...](https://github.com/wizeTaThanhLuong/mf-kessai-rxjs-express/commit/6226eb82cc0bc1249146946c2628e88dcf59d2d2)

 ## Sendgrid Mailer